Academic Policies and Procedures > Dropping, Adding, or Withdrawing from Courses

 DROPPING, ADDING, or WITHDRAWING FROM COURSES are often sensible steps to take.
 However, because these actions can affect progress toward degree, student status, financial aid eligibility and a host of other factors, students should always consult with their advisor(s) and other relevant student-services staff before making a change to their schedule.

 Dropping or adding courses until the end of the course change period is relatively easy.
-Specific dates are published in each semester's Academic Calendar, but the official course change period is scheduled for the first five days of classes and may be done in person at Records/Registration or online.
-Dropping or adding a course does not require the written approval of the student's faculty advisor, although first semester students need to consult with Academic Advising.
+Specific dates are published in each semester's Academic Calendar, but the official course change period is scheduled for the first five days of classes and may be done in person at Records & Registration or online.
+Dropping or adding a course does not require the written approval of the student's faculty advisor, although first-semester freshmen students need to consult with Academic Advising.
 Courses may be added, provided that space is available in the classes, as determined by registration information.
 Students are responsible for printing a copy of their new course schedule to confirm the changes were made.

 No record of course enrollment will appear on the transcript if a course is dropped during the official course change period.
-After that, a grade of “W” will be recorded for approved withdrawals from courses.
-A student who stops attending class without following the above procedures will receive a grade of “F” in the course.
+After that, a grade of W will be recorded for approved withdrawals from courses.
+A student who never attends a course by the enrollment census deadline will be withdrawn following the enrollment census reporting date.

 Requests for retroactive withdrawals from all courses in a semester or term must be filed no later than one calendar year after the end of the semester or summer/winter session in which the courses were taken.
 This process starts when the student submits a retroactive withdrawal request to the Office of Records & Registration.